bibanon/bibanon/Stories/Tasha/Tasha's-Brother.md

 OP posted more every two weeks or so, which was then typeset into a PDF file and posted to a [Jumpshare](https://jumpshare.com/v/46jrYryVmDXbEkcKv3Mb).
 After taking a break from August to October, OP began updating again, revealed that his name was Peter, and rewrote the first, greentexted entry into actual paragraphs.

-Note: Not all the updates are on Bibanon.
-Please use the Jumpshare until they are.

 ## The Story

+Note: Not all the updates have been uploaded to the wiki yet.
+Please [use the PDF](https://drive.google.com/folderview?id=0B49M2OVcxxc9dl9pYjBPaVN1YUE&usp=sharing) until they are posted.

 * [[Update 1|Tasha Update 1]]
 * [[Update 2|Tasha Update 2]]
 * Update 3